 According to Section 1002.33(9)(p), Florida Statutes, the School should maintain a website in accordance with certain requirements.
-Per review of the website, the School's annual budget, annual independent fiscal audit, minutes from the Board of Directors meetings, listing of Board of Directors, and information regarding the School's academic performance were not posted as required.
+Per review of the website, the School's annual budget, annual independent fiscal audit, listing of Board of Directors, and information regarding the School's academic performance were not posted as required.
 We recommend management include the missing information on the School's website to comply with Section 1002.33(9)(p), Florida Statutes.